Alexisvt/flutter-snippets/README.md

   - add `felbtn` snippet.
   - add `dcla` Dart Class snippet.
   - add `dclae` Add Dart Class snippet with extends keyword.
+- Breaking Changes
+  - `var` on `dvar` snippet is now optional, you can choose to use a type instead, and the semicolon was removed.
+    - this open the possibility to use `dvar` for parameter declaration.

 ## 2.1.0